ivkuznetsov/SharedUIComponents/README.md

 collection.set(arrayOfModels, animated: true)
 ```

 You can mix model types in the array.
-Also you can put there an ordinary View.
+Also you can put an ordinary View there.
 In this case you don't need to supply a description, the wrapper will use autolayout to calculate the size of the cell containing the View.

 ```swift
 var mixedArray: [AnyHashable] = []